 Often, you will find your employer is willing to pay for your continuing education.
 Getting your employer to pay for you to get an advanced degree or a digital forensics certification is a great way to build additional skill and advance your career.
 Accredited college programs like those at the SANS Technology Institute are also eligible for Veterans Education Benefits.

-Certification is an important step in advancing your career as a digital forensic analyst.
+Cybersecurity certification is an important step in advancing your career as a digital forensic analyst.
 The skills and knowledge you will gain from any of the certifications listed above provides the experience you need to progress to the next phase of your career.
 Continuing your education, through a degree or certification program, will keep you up to date on the latest trends in digital forensics.